It was 6.30am, or thereabouts, and we were on our way to the US border.

 There were two reasons I wanted to do this.
 One: the view is amazing.

-I will point out that my Facebook post with those two photos got more likes than my other two Seattle posts combined.
+I will point out that my Facebook post with those two photos side-by-side got more likes than my other two Seattle posts combined.
+Which I feel sums up how awesome my friends are!

 I had been planning to go to Capitol Hill to have a drink and dinner at Highline Bar, but because we didn’t want the hassle and MORE expense of parking, we decided to do another institution of Seattle instead: Dick’s Drive-In!! (ironically about two minutes away from Highline)